chauncygu/Safe-Reinforcement-Learning-Baselines/README.md

 The repository is for Safe Reinforcement Learning (RL) research, in which we investigate various safe RL baselines and safe RL benchmarks, including single agent RL and multi-agent RL.
 If any authors do not want their paper to be listed here, please feel free to contact <gshangd[AT]foxmail.com>.
 (This repository is under actively development.
 We appreciate any constructive comments and suggestions)

+If you find a paper about Safe RL which is not listed here, please

+- fork this repository, add it and merge back;
+- or report an issue here;
+- or email <gshangd[AT]foxmail.com>.

 ### 1. Environments Supported:
 #### 1.1 Safe Single Agent RL benchmarks: